flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 The first method devised to fit this is called Least Squares (or ordinary least squares).
 It was first published in 1805 by [Legendre](https://en.wikipedia.org/wiki/Adrien-Marie_Legendre), but it has a little controversy on who is actually the author.

 The method was also published in 1808 by an American called [Robert Adrain](https://en.wikipedia.org/wiki/Robert_Adrain), but the most controversy comes from the great [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) who in 1809 said that he was already using the method since 1795.
-Usually Gauss is considered the father because he went further by connecting the method with the probability and to the Gaussian Distribution, the method was used to predict the future location of the minor planet Ceres which was discovered on 1st January of 1801.
+Usually, Gauss is considered the father because he went further by connecting the method with the probability and to the Gaussian Distribution, the method was used to predict the future location of the minor planet Ceres which was discovered on 1st January of 1801.
 If you are into this kind of controversy [this](http://projecteuclid.org/download/pdf_1/euclid.aos/1176345451) can be a good reading material.

 Least Squares work by minimizing the sum of the [L2 Cost Function](/statistical-learning/2016/10/22/a-little-bit-on-loss-functions.html#l2-loss), this is usually called Residual Squared Sum (RSS):